 What time should I arrive for camp?

-Check-in time at the hotel is 4:00pm on April.
+Check-in time at the hotel is 4:00pm.
 Feel free to show up any time after that.
 Camp registration will take place at 6:00pm.

 What should I bring?

 Ammo if other than 9mm